department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 <div class="va-introtext">

-If you began receiving VA pension payments before December 31, 1978, and you haven't elected to change to the current, improved pension program, you may be able to continue receiving payments at your prior rate plus a cost-of-living increase.
-We call this a “protected rate.”
+If you began receiving VA disability or death pension payments before December 31, 1978, and you haven't elected to change to the current, improved pension program, you may be able to continue receiving payments at the rates under the old programs as well as a cost-of-living increase.
+We call these “protected rates.”
 Find out if you're eligible for protected rates under Section 306 of Public Law 95–588 or older laws.

 </div>